Austin Criminal Defense Blog

 News Stories Related to Online Solicitation of a Minor:

-Lubbock Police Department Investigators have arrested a man in east Texas on 12 counts of Online Solicitation of a Minor.
-The LPD Internet Crimes Against Children Task Force worked with investigators from the Leauge City Police Department to apprehend 50 ...
+Provided by Lubbock Police Department: LPD Investigators have arrested man in east Texas on 12 counts of Online Solicitation of a Minor.
+On February 20th, the Lubbock Police Department Internet Crimes Against Children Task force along with investigators ...

 Charles Johnson |